Stifling defense propels Bluejays to victory over Warriors

 In the third quarter, the Bluejays had two failed drives to start the half.
 They finally were able to move the ball down the field on their third possession and finished it off with a four yard touchdown pass from Dane Jacobsen to Isaac Carson.

-It was definitely not the cleanest of games for the Bluejays who were forced into three fumbles by Wahoo.
-Unfortunately, the Warriors weren’t able to capitalize on the two they recovered with no points.
+It was definitely not the cleanest of games for the Bluejays, who had three fumbles.
+A-G’s defense forced Wahoo into two turnovers with a pair of interceptions.

-Completing four of 10 passes for 50 yards was Sam Edmonds.
-Alex Borchers had three completions for 29 yards.
+Coming up with 56 yards through the air and one touchdown pass was Jacobsen.
+On the receiving end of that score was Carson, who had three catches for 24 yards and one touchdown, while Spears had three catches for 19 yards and Lleyton West caught one pass for 11 yards.

-Hauling in five catches for 62 yards was Zach Fox and Josh Edmonds had two grabs that went for 17 yards.
+Powering the Bluejays on the ground was Upton, who carried the ball 20 times and picked up 122 yards.
+Finishing with 89 yards and one score was Zimmerman, and Sobota ran the ball seven times and earned 60 yards.